 Why Chinese F-1 Students File Form 8233

-To claim this exemption from withholding, the student files Form 8233 with their employer each calendar year.
-The employer reviews, signs, and retains the form — then reduces federal income tax withholding accordingly.
+To claim the wage exemption from withholding, the student files Form 8233 with their employer.
+The employer reviews, signs Part IV, retains the form, and reduces federal income tax withholding on the first $5,000 of wages accordingly.
+Wages above $5,000 in the calendar year are subject to standard NRA withholding.

 Eligibility Requirements